 As mentioned, there are two trips I want to take in 2022 (Edmonton and Asia).
 The Edmonton trip will be 4 to 5 days so I budgeted $2,500.
 The Asia trip will be at least 2 weeks so I budgeted $10,000 for the both of us.
 If Vegas does happen, a 4-day trip would probably cost us about the same as Edmonton.
 However, since that is not confirmed, I left it out of our budget.

 I have been mostly investing in ETFs for years.
 I liked how easy and cheap it was to achieve diversification (low risks).
 It made sense to me then because I was still working my way up in my career.
 I didn’t get paid well and I was a lot more replaceable working in an entry-level position.
 However, with my designation next year, I am more confident in the stability of my corporate income.
 Note, I believe getting laid off is always a possibility but I simply think I am more employable than 5 years ago.

-As I enter my 30s and finally getting designated, I have decided to take more calculated risks with regards to my portfolio.
-I intend to invest in more individual stocks I believe have growth potential.
-Eric and I decided to each come up with 3 companies to invest in and have a little competition to see who has the best return at the end of 2022.
+As I enter my 30s and get designated as a CPA, I have decided to take more calculated risks with regards to my portfolio.
+I intend to invest in more individual stocks I believe have growth potential and keep a much smaller % of ETFs.
+Since Eric wanted to get involved this year, we decided to each come up with 3 companies to invest in and have a little competition to see who has the best return at the end of 2022.

 Second Investment Property

-On this note, I learned very early on to always exercise the same caution you would when you invest with family as you would when you invest with strangers.
+A final note: I learned very early on to always exercise the same caution when you invest with family as you would when you invest with strangers.
 This is not about trust but about fairness and protection.
 As a result, lawyers will be involved at some point.